montagao/montagao.github.io/blog/secondbrain/index.md

 ### Cons of Brain 2

 * **Time consuming**
 	* To get full value, Brain 2 requires a lot of writing.
-That translates to usually at least 30 minutes to an hour of day, on top of any other creative writing that you might do.
+That translates to usually at least 30 minutes to an hour a day, on top of any other creative writing that you might do.
 I've found that doing this early in the morning is the best way to map your thoughts clearly, usually right after getting out of bed before I've talked to anyone else.

 * **No handwriting removes personality**
 	* As bad as my handwriting is, it's identifiably *me*.
 You lose some of that when typing, but I guess it just means I have to make my writing style even more identifiable.